 Velocity Magnetic Rower

-All in all the Velocity rower has 12 different workout programmes which include 6 pre-programmed workouts, 4 open slots to customize your workouts, 1 target heart programme, and 1 manual and 8 resistance levels.
+All in all, the Velocity rower has 12 different workout programs, which include 6 pre-programmed workouts, 4 open slots to customize your workouts, 1 target heart program, and 1 manual and 8 resistance levels.
 All can be controlled through the advanced backlit monitor.

 A very well built rower, designed purposefully for small workout areas.
 Because of the compact size, some taller users may run into issues with the Velocity rower, 6’2″ is the max height with this one.

-Strong resistance and 12 workout programmes are the main selling features of the Velocity rower and it shouldn’t be passed by without some serious consideration.
+Strong resistance and 12 workout programs are the main selling features of the Velocity rower, and it shouldn’t be passed by without some serious consideration.